Churches Fire & Security Response to Coronavirus (COVID-19)

 For our work continuing on Project sites, the Government have deemed this to be a safe type of work.
 However, we reserve the right to suspend our activities if the site is overcrowded or there is no parking, forcing our workers to travel by busy Tube.
 Many sites have been suspended and only a few remain.
 These sites have been assessed and are deemed safe.
 We continue to take on projects for empty sites, especially in our aviation and retail sectors.

-Churches Fire is dedicated to the prevention and protection against the threat of fire and theft throughout the year, and especially during these uncertain times for many businesses.
+Churches Fire & Security is dedicated to the prevention and protection against the threat of fire and theft throughout the year, and especially during these uncertain times for many businesses.
 We are committed to supporting our customers, our national effort and doing our duty at this time.

 Customers must continue to safeguard, and your ‘Responsible Person’ should still take time to do their weekly fire tests.
 Please remember we are on the phone should you require any assistance.